 Staff must not give the wifi password to anyone who is not authorised to have it.
 Doing so could result in disciplinary action.

 Monitoring and review

-The headteacher and ICT Manager monitor the implementation of this policy, including ensuring that it is updated to reflect the needs and circumstances of the school.
+The headteacher and Digital Operations Leader monitor the implementation of this policy, including ensuring that it is updated to reflect the needs and circumstances of the school.

-This policy will be reviewed every year.
+This policy will be reviewed every two years.